Putnam County Community Center

 Family Caregiver Support

-Support Program.
+PCCC has information, assistance, and referrals for those caring for a family member through our Family Caregiver Support Program.
 Family caregivers and grandparents or older individuals who are relative caregivers can benefit from these services.

 Options Counseling

-Assistance for adults and caregivers through an independent decision support process to determine community based care choices.
-The individuals' circumstances, needs, preferences and values are the foundation of this service.
+Assistance for adults and caregivers through an independent decision support process to determine community-based care choices.
+The individuals' circumstances, needs, preferences, and values are the foundation of this service.

 Alzheimer's, Dementia or Related Disorder (ADRD) Supportive Gap Filling

 The PCCC receives a limited amount of funding each year designated for persons with dementia and/or their primary caregivers to spend on services and supports that enhance their ability to remain in the community.
-ADRD funding is first come, first serve; please call the PCCC to learn more.
+ADRD funding is a first come, first serve; please call the PCCC to learn more.

 EngAGED Illinois